zalanwastaken/guified/README.md

   ```lua
     local module = require("guified.modules.modulename")
   ```
+- **➕ ExtCalls**
+  - Guified depends on love.run but now you can modify it easily and still not break guified !
+  - `guified.extcalls` provide easy to use functions that handle things like draw calls, update calls etc.
 - **🤷 Not satisfied ?**
   - Guified is still in beta so there is still more to come along